What Is Growth Hacking? A Framework for Growth

 Activities for optimizing revenue growth include:

-- Up-/cross-selling complementary products and services
+- Upselling upgrades or cross-selling complementary products and services

 Also consider what other related needs your customer base has.
-How can you line extend your product?
+How can you line-extend your product?

-Where founders get lost is forgetting that cash is everything.
 It doesn’t matter how many users you have on your platform.
 If you aren’t able to generate profitable revenue from them, you typically don’t have a real business.

 Growth hacking in a nutshell